0x6C38/intellijPywal/README.md

 # Pywal Intellij Material Theme and Scheme Generator
-The scripts in this repository can generate Intellij themes based on [Pywal](https://github.com/dylanaraps/pywal) or other color scheme generator tools automatically.
+The script in this repository can generate Intellij themes based on [Pywal](https://github.com/dylanaraps/pywal) or other color scheme generator tools automatically.
 It is meant to be used in combination with [Material Theme Plugin](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) to integrate with every element of Intellij's UI instead of just the editor's color scheme.